bhlevca/WebGnomeAPI/help/views/model/trajectory/index/2 - layers.rst

 Layers
 ^^^^^^^^^^

-The **Layers** tab on the right side of the window allows you to show or hide information on the trajectory map.
+The **Layers** tab on the right side of the window allows you to show or hide the layers panel.
+This panel allows you to select what layers are displayed as well as customize the information presented.

 Imagery
 *******